Strengthening our culture and relationships

 Committed to improvement

-Devon investigates every SIF event.
-EHS professionals conduct an investigation and utilize the TapRoot platform to determine root causes and corrective actions.
+Devon ensures all SIF events are investigated either internally or by the contractor involved.
+For internal investigations, Devon EHS professionals utilize the TapRoot platform to determine root causes and corrective actions.
 After the investigation is complete, it is presented to business and EHS leadership and shared across the company.
-In 2023, we identified SIF root causes and assigned a wide range of corrective actions, including incorporating critical controls identified in SIF reviews in our KPA checklists for high-risk areas of the business.

 We use SIF learnings throughout Devon to prevent future occurrences.
-In 2023, we started distributing SIF Safety Bulletins to operations leaders that describe a SIF, the initial investigation findings, and actions and next steps.
+We distribute SIF Safety Bulletins to operations leaders that describe a SIF, the initial investigation findings, actions and next steps.
 Our operations teams discuss the information with contractors working on our locations.
-We received feedback from our field teams that the bulletins are an effective, simple tool to spark a safety conversation with our employees and contractors before they start work.
+Feedback from our field teams indicates that the bulletins are an effective, simple tool to spark a safety conversation with our employees and contractors before they start work.

 To give a comprehensive view of our safety performance, Devon also tracks the Days Away Restricted Rate (DART), Lost Time Incident Rate (LTIR) and Total Recordable Incident Rate (TRIR) for employees and contractors.
-In 2023, our TRIR (for employees + contractors) held flat compared to 2022 with a rate of 0.53 while the number of work hours increased by 33% year over year.
+In 2024, our TRIR (for employees + contractors) dropped 15% compared to 2023 with a rate of .45 while hours worked was only 9% lower than 2023.

-Driving is one of the most dangerous activities for Devon employees, who drove 18 million miles in 2023, up from 13.8 million in 2022.
-Our “Engage Your Mind, Then Drive” safe driving campaign encourages a prejob planning approach to driving to positively impact Devon employees, their families and communities.
+Driving is one of the most dangerous activities for Devon employees, who drove over 20 million miles in 2024.
+Our “Engage Your Mind, Then Drive” safe driving campaign encourages a pre-job planning approach to driving to positively impact Devon employees, their families and communities.
 Devon requires employees who have assigned vehicles to take hands-on commentary driver training.
-Based on industry data on seatbelt use, we emphasized seatbelt use in our contractor training in 2023.

-Safety accounts for 15% of the overall corporate scorecard in 2024.
+Safety accounts for 15% of the overall corporate scorecard in 2025.
 SIF actuals represents the largest portion of the safety goal.
-Utilizing SIF learnings to reduce SIF exposure and events and improve processes, culture and workplace safety remains a companywide goal for the sixth year.
+Utilizing SIF learnings to reduce SIF exposure and events and improve processes, culture and workplace safety remains a companywide goal for the seventh year.

 Guided by our values to always do what’s right, support each other and proactively manage risk, we continue to empower the entire Devon team with the culture, tools and processes to work safely.